 It never fails.
 I'm rushing out the door late to work and I can't find my keys or my wallet—and sometimes my smartphone.
 It's as if gremlins hid everything during the dead of night, though it's more likely the work of my kids in the case of my smartphone.

-That's where tracking tags come in.
-All you have to do is adhere a small tracking tag on an item you habitually lose: your phone, the remote, the dog.
+That's where tracking devices come in.
+All you have to do is adhere a small tracking device tag on an item you habitually lose: your phone, the remote, the dog.
 Then, when it goes MIA, you can use either your smartphone or a locator unit to signal the tag to beep or flash a small LED light to signal its location.

 There are two basic types of finders: Radio Frequency (RF) and Bluetooth.
 RF finders use a dedicated fob for tracking your devices, while Bluetooth finders work through an app on your smartphone.
 The range is about the same (30-100 feet, depending on the device and conditions), though you get more features with the Bluetooth tags.

 Here are our favorite devices for finding all the lost things in our daily lives.

 Click 'N Dig!
 Key Finder

-The popular Click ‘N Dig item finder runs on radio frequencies (RF), like a cordless phone, and comes with one finder fob and four tags.
-Attach the tags to your easily lost items by adhesive backing or key ring.
+The popular Click ‘N Dig tracking device runs on radio frequencies (RF), like a cordless phone, and comes with one finder fob and four tracking devices.
+Attach the tracking devices to your easily lost items by adhesive backing or key ring.
 Each tracking device measures 59.9mm x 40.2mm x 10.7mm and is color-coded and corresponds to a colored button on the finder.

-When an item goes missing, you press the colored button on the finder and the tag will flash and beep with a volume of 90-105dB.
+When an item goes missing, you press the colored button on the finder and the tracking device will flash and beep with a volume of 90-105dB.
 The signal will go through walls and cushions, but you’ll need to be within at least 60 feet of your lost item.